MickL/JS-Image-Resizer/README.md

 ```
 ImageResizer.resizeImage(file, options, function(resultFile) {
-    // Do something with your file
+    // Do something with your file, e.g. upload to server
 });
 ```